MR-Abbasnejad/NFT-Ticketing-marketplace/README.md

 # NFT-Ticketing-marketplace
 NFT Ticketing marketplace for Chainlink Hackathon

+## This project was awarded 15 LINK tokens in the hackathon

 We’ve got a product that will take your ticketing to the next level!!